ryu-liam/ryu-liam/README.md

-# I'm doing great I guess.
- Work smarter not harder.
+# Work smarter not harder🔥